halleewong/ScribblePrompt/README.md

 - [x] Release jupyter notebook tutorial
 - [x] Release scribble simulation code
 - [x] Release MedScribble dataset
-- [ ] Release training code
+- [x] Release training code
 - [ ] Release segmentation labels collected using ScribblePrompt

 ## Acknowledgements

+* Our training code builds on the [`pylot`](https://github.com/JJGO/pylot) library for deep learning experiment management.
+We also make use of data augmentation code originally developed for [UniverSeg](https://github.com/JJGO/UniverSeg).
+Thanks to [@JJGO](https://github.com/JJGO) for sharing this code!

+* We use functions from [voxsynth](https://github.com/dalcalab/voxynth) for applying random deformations during scribble simulation

 * Code for ScribblePrompt-SAM builds on [Segment Anything](https://github.com/facebookresearch/segment-anything).
 Thanks to Meta AI for open-sourcing the model.

-* We use functions from [voxsynth](https://github.com/dalcalab/voxynth) for applying random deformations during scribble simulation

 ## Citation